tek79/node-red-contrib-i2clcd-alt/README.md

 Use topic **init** to re-initialize screen.

-Tested on Armbian Bionic on Orange Pi Zero (H2) hardware under Node 10.15.0
+Tested on Armbian Bionic on Orange Pi Zero (H2) hardware under Node 8.15.0, Node 10.15.0

+Tested on Armbian Bionic on Orange Pi One (H3) hardware under Node 10.15.0

 ****Requirements****

 - ARM-based SBC with i2c bus
-- 1602 or 2004 LCD panel that has a PCF8574P i2c driver
+- 1602 or 2004 LCD panel that has a PCF8574T/AT i2c driver
 - i2c-bus node (available in npm repo)

 ****Notes****

-- Fast updates can cause the display to glitch out, so consider using the Delay node in rate limiting mode if you have input that changes very quickly
+- Rate limiting of incoming messages is not necessary when using this library.

+- Node sleep (dependency) seems to install with some errors under Node versions > 8.x, investigating replacing this althoug it appears to be working.

 Tek79